agape-apps/LogosNotesExport/README.md

 # Logos Notes Exporter

-A command line tool that converts Logos Bible Software notes to Markdown files with YAML frontmatter, organized by notebooks.
+A command line tool that converts Logos Bible Notes to Markdown files with YAML front-matter, organized by notebooks.

 ## 🔍 Overview